13-15 April 2018

 You come to realise that thoughts and feelings – whether negative or positive – are transient, and that you are not your thoughts.
 Ultimately you have a choice about whether to act on them or not, and recognising that you do not need to feel controlled by your thoughts and emotions can be helpful and liberating.

-Despite these proven benefits, many people are still wary when they hear the word ‘meditation’, so it might be helpful to clarify that :
+Despite proven benefits, many people are still wary when they hear the word ‘meditation’, so it might be helpful to clarify that :

 - Meditation is not a religion.
 Both religious and non-religious people can and do practise meditation and mindfulness.